FoundationDB/fdb-kubernetes-operator/docs/manual/upgrades.md

 Updating the image of a single container doesn't require the recreation of the Pod and keeps the main container that runs the `fdbserver` process running.
 The sidecar container will copy the new binary inside the main container over a shared volume.
 In the main container the new binaries will be present in `/var/dynamic-conf/bin/$fdb_version`, this version will be used once the `fdbserver` process is restarted.
-The `UpdatePodConfig` subreconciler will ensure that all Pods have the new configuration present, this configuration ensures that the `fdbmonitor` will restart processes with the new binary present in the shared volume.
+The `UpdatePodConfig` subreconciler will ensure that all Pods have the new configuration present and that the new binary is present in the shared volume.
+This configuration ensures that the `fdbmonitor` will restart processes with the new binary located at `/var/dynamic-conf/bin/$fdb_version`.
 Once all Pods have the new configuration and binaries present the operator can move to the next phase.

 A potentional blocker for moving towards the next Phase can be an issue with a subset of the Pods e.g. if the sidecar is unreachable.